ISO/IEC 27001:2013 overview

 ISO/IEC 27000 family of standards provide a framework for policies and procedures that include legal, physical, and technical controls involved in an organization’s information risk management processes.
 ISO/IEC 27001:2013 is a security standard that formally specifies an Information Security Management System (ISMS) that is intended to bring information security under explicit management control.
 As a formal specification, it mandates requirements that define how to implement, monitor, maintain, and continually improve the ISMS.
 It also prescribes a set of best practices that include documentation requirements, divisions of responsibility, availability, access control, security, auditing, and corrective and preventive measures.
 Certification to ISO/IEC 27001:2013 helps organizations comply with numerous regulatory and legal requirements that relate to information security.

 ISO/IEC 27001:2013 specifies the requirements for implementing, maintaining, monitoring, and continually improving the ISMS.
-ISO/IEC 27002:2013 provides guidelines and best practices for information security management; however, an organization cannot get certified against ISO/IEC 27002:2013 because it is not a management standard.
+ISO/IEC 27002:2013 provides guidelines and best practices for information security management; however, an organization can't get certified against ISO/IEC 27002:2013 because it isn't a management standard.
 The audit vehicle is ISO/IEC 27001:2013, which relies on detailed guidelines in ISO/IEC 27002:2013 for control implementation.

 Azure and ISO/IEC 27001